 My childhood was spent working my way through many riddles with my grandfather.
-Many of these riddles were skillfully crafted by my grandpa’s favorite shair ~ Amir Khusrau in a way that the answer lay in the question itself.
-Well-versed with reading and writing Urdu and Persian among a dozen other languages, my grandfather had a tremendous influence on my love for poetry and wordplay.
+Many of these riddles were skillfully crafted by my grandpa’s favourite shair ~ Amir Khusrau in a way that the answer lay in the question itself.
+Well-versed in reading and writing Urdu and Persian among a dozen other languages, my grandfather had a tremendous influence on my love for poetry and wordplay.

 I wish to congratulate the author on the very thoughtful selection of the twenty riddles because they expose the reader to Khusrau’s many talents and personality traits.
 From being a firm believer of God, a poet, a statesman, a scholar, a historian, a musician, an astrologer and also a mystic.